aymenfurter/document-comparison-solution-accelerator/README.md

 This solution accelerator serves as a **reference implementation** and **starting point** for developers looking to build document comparison solutions using Azure services.
 It demonstrates:

 - Integration of Azure OpenAI for intelligent change analysis
-- Usage of Azure Document Intelligence for document processing
+- Usage of Azure Document Intelligence for OCR
-- Implementation patterns for document comparison workflows
+- Document comparison workflow

 > **Note**: This is not a production-ready solution, but rather a foundation to help you get started faster with your own implementation.